How to use hopping bonsai pot

 Start by selecting a hopping bonsai pot that suits the size and style of your bonsai tree.
 The pot should have a hole on the bottom for the tree to hop through.
 Before placing the tree in the pot, cover the hole with a screen or mesh to prevent soil from falling out.

-See also How to grow a blueberry bonsai
+See also How to increase bonsai branches

 Step 3: Positioning the Bonsai Tree